 The One Where the Math Doesn’t Add Up

-Last year, the “Self-Sufficiency Community Lands Act” passed out of the House Natural Resources Committee, but didn’t make it to a floor vote.
+Last year, the “Self-Sufficient Community Lands Act” passed out of the House Natural Resources Committee, but didn’t make it to a floor vote.
 It never should have made it that far.
 Introduced by Rep. Raul Labrador (R-Idaho), the bill would have given management authority for large segments of our national forests to “advisory committees”—no previous professional experience in forest management would be required on these committees.
 Conservation and access would surely be an afterthought to generating revenue, but the financial burden of wildfire management would still be on the American taxpayer.
+That’s why we’ll be watching for something similar to emerge.

 The State Bills

+It’s also a reminder of why we’re fighting tooth and nail to keep public lands public.
 Give them an inch and they’ll take millions of acres.
-Let your elected officials know our public lands are not for sale.
+Let your elected officials know that our public lands are not for sale.